afsc-gap-products/model-based-indices/README.md

 - Notify the assessment lead & Cecilia (GOA) /Jason (Bering) that you’ve completed hindcasts ( March - April )
 - Run hindcasts again after survey with updated data (August - Sept., completed by 30 September) and upload results to the appropriate region production folder [on google drive](https://drive.google.com/drive/folders/1yxn02yF0V1PNVw0_HpqeSK_XxgOy_LAT), including data used
 - merge final index code & data pull code onto repo

+# Product Timeline
+March - April is the time window for any model exploration/iteration, as requested
+  - February 23 - Planning meeting with program leads
+  - March 1 - Deadline for requesters to submit product requests
+  - March 15 - TOR memo finalized and posted on the web
+  - April 1 - Crab hindcasts completed
+  - May 1 - Groundfish hindcasts completed
+  - August 25 - Model-based estimates for EBS crabs completed September 25 - Model-based estimates for NBS crabs completed September 30 - Model-based estimates for groundfishes completed (for EBS-only requests) October 15 - Model-based estimates for groundfishes completed (for combined EBS-NBS requests)

 # Data Reminders
 - fill in zeros for tows where none of that species was observed